tom-f-oconnell/tom_olfactometer_configs/README.md

      Check that **all three** of the mass flow controllers are achieving their set points.

    - ThorImage setup:
      - 192 x 192 pixels (drag the slider to get the values not available in the drop down)

      - ~5.9 - 6.3ish zoom.
 Pick a value when stepping with the piezo (as described below) such that there is at least a roughly 5% margin on all sides of the antennal lobe in case there is some slight drift.

      - Initial plane should be *just* low enough that it's still *roughly* circular and it's not just a couple glomeruli in plane.
 Set piezo step size to 12um in the live mode and step through from 0 to 48 um to make sure that the antennal lobe stays in the field of view in each plane.

      - ~2.5 power, though I was using ~3-4 before when it seems the scope power might have been slightly lower.
 Shouldn't matter too much.

      - Either antennal lobe should be fine (fly should be mounted on scope so it is facing you).
 Just pick the better looking one.
 If one has more inhomogenous baseline fluorescence (some bright glomeruli), and all other things look equally good, go for the side **without** this kind of elevated baseline.

      - (now switch to the capture plane) Streaming -> Stimulus
      - Raw data (not TIFF) output
      - Enable fast Z
      - Fast Z parameters: start=0, stop=48, step=12 (all same as when testing in live)
      - 1 flyback frame

      - Make sure the data is being saved to the numbered directory created before
      - Name this experiment `glomeruli_diagnostics`

      - When you ran `olf glomeruli_diagostics.yaml` above, it should have automatically copied the name of a `.yaml` file it generated to your clipboard.
 Click into the ThorImage experiment notes and paste the name of this generated file.
 If for some reason it's no longer in your clipboard, the terminal running the stimulus delivery will have the name of this file among the output it has printed so far.

        Also in the note field, include:
        ```
-      odors: <month>/<day>
+       odors: <month>/<day> (when the odors were prepared. labelled on vials.)
        surgeon: <your-name>
        ```

-    - Make sure ThorSync is connected
+     - Make sure ThorSync is connected.

+   - Make sure the curtain is closed as much as it can be.
+There should be a fair bit of overlap between the two sections of the curtain.

    - Turn the sensitivity on the manual manipulator all the way down and disable as many of the axes as you can.

    - Start ThorImage acquisition (and make sure ThorSync is also recording). **Now switch back to the terminal and press Enter to start stimulus delivery**.

 3. Two separate odor pair experiments

    ```